Salome Flegr - Early Career Keynote

 University of Fribourg

-The 2026 joint EARLI SIG 6 & 7 conference will be held for three full days from August 10th until August 12th.
+The 2026 joint EARLI SIG 6 & 7 conference will be held for three full days from August 10th until August 12th, with up to four parallel sessions.

 Sessions will start each day at 9:00 (with coffee available from 8:30).